sankaraug/CrHyperS/README.md

  [Request Dataset Access](https://tihan.iith.ac.in/TiAND.html).

-Navigate to "Hyperspectral Imaging (Aerial)" section in above link and click on download....
+Navigate to Agricultural Dataset=> "Hyperspectral Imaging (Aerial)" section in the above link and click on Request access....
 Fill out the form with your research purpose.
 Access will be granted after approval.